quasar098/pwcrack-builder/README.md

 - lower case the entire word, then change 1-4 letters to capital (try all possibilities)
 - `The_testing123` can turn into `tHe_tEsTiNG123`
+- alternatively use `basic_cases` for 1-2 letters to capital

+## it isn't working !11!1

+use `+debug` at the end of your tool chain/tool list to print out stats. do not use debug with pipe or redirect!!

 ## example/passwords.txt revealed